Rethinking Direct Preference Optimization in Diffusion Models: Method

+We empirically find that this approximation proves sufficient for divergence monitoring.
+To reduce computational overhead, we evaluate the divergence on a small subset of preferred images $\x_0^w$ from the training batch.
 After establishing the divergence metric, the next step is to choose a reference model that ensures training stability.
-When the divergence of the current reference model $\pref$ exceeds a threshold $\delta$, we simply freeze the reference model near the $\delta$-boundary to prevent further updates.
+When the divergence of the current reference model $\pref$ exceeds a threshold $\delta$, we freeze the reference model near the $\delta$-boundary to prevent further updates, as shown in Figure~\ref{fig:overview}(b) (Update w/ Reg.).
 We also explore a re-initialization option in Section~\ref{sec:ablation}, which resets the reference model to the pre-trained model.